pl608/Battle-Ship/README.md

 ships['<ship-name>'] = [<amount-of spaces>, False]]
 ```
 always keep the second item in the array `False` otherwise it wont allow you to use the ship
+and make sure that you do this after `ships` is defined :-)